muir/drbd-lxd/README.md

 ### Initialize LXD

-Override defaults for storage pool name.
+Override defaults for storage pools: do not create one.
 Override defaults for networks.
 If you let lxd "use" a network then it will want to manage it with DHCP and NAT.
 For people who want to manage their own network with static IPs this is a bad thing.
-Do not create a new local network bridge
+Do not create a new local network bridge.

 ```bash
 $fs lxd init